antonmil/dctracking/README.md

 ### OpenGM2
-For inference with submodular energies, you will need to install the OpenGM2 framework.
+For inference with non-submodular energies, you will need to install the OpenGM2 framework.
 In particular, you should download and build the code with QPBO and/or TRW-S support.

     cd external